remiliacorp/remi-docs/content/market/remilia_market.md

 Remilia Collective artists will present exclusively on our Collection.
 We may also host guest works.
 It will be tightly curated - Remilia Corp will control uploads/takedowns in collaboration with the artist; the artist will not upload anything themselves.

+## Minting

+## Metadata

+The following tags will be tied to each NFT:
+- Artist
+-

 ## Remilia Residency

 Artists will be provided residency to show works in Remilia Market for the season.